Petroleum Reserves & Resources Definitions

 Online and in-person training opportunities for the updated PRMS, as well as updated supplemental documents like the Application Guidelines, will be announced on this page as they are developed.
 You may also check your SPE email communication preferences to receive notification via email when PRMS training resources are announced.

 Petroleum Reserves and Resources Estimation Workshop – London, England – 18-19 Sep 2018

 Hydrocarbon Economics and Evaluation Sympsosium – Houston, Texas – 15-16 Oct 2018

-The SPE Oil and Gas Reserves Committee (OGRC) recently released Guidelines for Application of the Petroleum Resources Management System (PRMS).
-The new, 221-page document replaces the 2001 “Guidelines for Evaluation of Reserves and Resources” with expanded content that is updated to focus on using the 2007 PRMS to classify petroleum reserves and resources.
+The SPE Oil and Gas Reserves Committee (OGRC) released Guidelines for Application of the Petroleum Resources Management System (PDF) in 2011.
+The 221-page document replaces the 2001 “Guidelines for Evaluation of Reserves and Resources” with content expanded to focus on using the 2007 PRMS to classify petroleum reserves and resources.

 The guidelines represent a collaboration of SPE, the American Association of Petroleum Geologists, the Society of Exploration Geophysicists, the Society of Petroleum Evaluation Engineers, and the World Petroleum Council.
-More than 40 subject-matter experts were involved in writing and review of the guidelines, headed by Satinder Purewal, chairman of the OGRC’s Applications Document Subcommittee.
+More than 40 subject matter experts were involved in writing and review of the guidelines.
+The effort was headed by Satinder Purewal, chairman of the OGRC’s Applications Document Subcommittee.